BlueTeamNinja/blueteamninja.github.io/_posts/2019-11-20-Supercharge-your-terminals.md

 New-Alias -Name ConnectTo-Exchange -value connectExchange
 ```

+**This gives you the superpower of typing** `ConnectTo-Exchange` at any point and administering exchange.

 6. Walk around like a boss.

 >Don't use a clipboard, use post-it notes and a sharpie - it makes everyone far more nervous for some reason.
 If you are in an office/cubicle farm setting - friendly protip:  Construction helmets and safety vests when completely unexpected give you +30 saving throw vs nosy managers.